-Unit Tutor - Level 4: Fashion Textiles: Garment Technology
+Unit Tutor - Level 4: Fashion Design & Technology

-Unit Tutor - Level 5: Fashion Textiles for Apparel Technologies (Womenswear/Sportswear/Menswear)
+Unit Tutor - Level 5: Fashion Product (Womenswear/Sportswear/Menswear)

-At PGT level, Tasneem's previous role as Unit Leader involved preparing students to critically appraise relevant literature, provide a detailed evaluation & application of selected methodologies and provide a sound justification & analysis of the results and conclusion.
+At PGT level, Tasneem is currently assisting the Unit Coordinator with the planning and preparation of materials to assist students to critically appraise relevant literature, provide a detailed evaluation & application of selected methodologies and provide a sound justification & analysis of the results and conclusion.
 This would enable the students to create a structured piece of writing that develops a cohesive & logical argument across the various components contained within the assessment.
 Tasneem has supervised a number of PGT Dissertation in areas of technical textiles to fashion buying/marketing.

 At PGR level, Tasneem is involved in the organisation and delivery of training and research programme for A&H.